EngYork/C-presentation/C programming.md

 Why is that useful?
 Well, thanks to pointers, we can pass variables _by reference_ rather than _by value_.
 It might not be immediate to you now, but this feature allows us to write code that performs efficiently and at the same time is easy to ready.

 How does passing by reference work?
-Well like I said, pointers point to a address in memory.
+Well like I said, pointers point to an address in memory.
 Often, but not exclusively, that address is where a variable is stored.
 This means that, given we have a reference to said variable, we can access it across different **scopes** in our program (A scope could be a function, for instance) without having to make a copy.
 This means that if we define a variable in say, _main_, and then call another function, _B_, by passing a pointer to the variable we can modify (_mutate_) and read the value of the variable from within that function B. If we passed the variable by value we would only be able to see the value of the variable without being able to mutate it.

 ## Passing by value